vivek09pathak/CarND_Traffic-Sign-Classifier/writeup_template.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an Adam optimizer to train my model to find minima of the cross entropy batch size i have given as 128 with number of epochs as 30 and other hyperparameter as mean=0 and standard deviation=0.1 with learning rate as 0.0005
+To train the model, I used an Adam optimizer to train my model as it uses stochastic gradient to find minima whcih has lower order moments.I have given batch size as 128 with number of epochs as 30 and other hyperparameter as mean=0 and standard deviation=0.1 with learning rate as 0.0005

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.